atlas-outreach-data-tools/atlas-outreach-PyROOT-framework-13tev/README.md

 >         # H -> ZZ -> 4lep processes
 >         "ggH125_ZZ4lep"         : "https://atlas-opendata.web.cern.ch/atlas-opendata/samples/2020/4lep/MC/mc_345060.ggH125_ZZ4lep.4lep.root", (single file)
 >         ...
->         "data"                  : "https://atlas-opendata.web.cern.ch/atlas-opendata/samples/2020/4lep/Data/data_*.4lep.root",    (potentially many files)
 >     }

-The files associated with the processes are found via python's glob module, enabling the use of unix style wildcards.

 The names chosen for the processes are important as they are the keys that are used later in the _infofile.py_ to determine the necessary scaling factors for correct plotting.